 However, the route I take begins at the North end of Rainbow Blvd. in Las Vegas and turns this adventure into a 30-mile ultra-marathon with a 5000ft elevation gain and, if the additional elevation gain and loss on the return trip is taken into account an overall 6000ft elevation gain.
 To put this into perspective, I can do the 18-mile Mt.
 Charleston loop in 7.5 hours.
 On this day it took 13.5 hours to complete the Gass Peak Ultra!

 All that aside, the view of Las Vegas from the summit of Gass Peak can only be matched from the view in an airplane.
 There’s nothing like the experience of topping that last ridge after ascending the North side of Gass Peak and seeing the entire city suddenly appear stretching beneath you!
-In addition to Las Vegas, the view also includes Lake Mead and the mountains to the East, Frenchman Mountain, the Rainbow Mountains to the West of Red Rock Park, Damsel Peak, the La Madre Mountains Wilderness, the Mt.
+In addition to Las Vegas, the view also includes Lake Mead and the mountains to the East, Frenchman Mountain, the Rainbow Mountains to the West of Red Rock Canyon National Conservation Area, Damsel Peak, the La Madre Mountains Wilderness, the Mt.
 Charleston Wilderness, the Sheep Range and the many additional landmarks between and in the distance.
 It’s pretty incredible.

 The most direct and shortest distance to the Eastern summit of Gass Peak is to take I-95 about 5-8 miles past the Mt.
 Charleston exit to the Corn Creek exit (Desert National Wildlife Refuge).
 It’s a direct right turn off of I-95 marked only by a small brown informational sign, so don’t be expecting an off-ramp.
 Proceed past the Desert National Wildlife Refuge visitor center to take a right at the unpaved 4WD road system navigating those pretty well marked roads to Gass Peak Road and finally to the Gass Peak Trailhead on the North side of the mountain.
 That trailhead is just 4 miles from the Eastern summit.